Disclaimer: Just a fan. Don't own anything and certainly not making any money out of this.

 The dark lord levitated the slab in front of him and took it out to the gardens of Malfoy Manor.
 He then pointed it towards the sky under the watchful eyes of all his followers.

 "Dissiliatin tenebrasmundi," Voldemort roared and the slab took off into the sky.
-It went higher and higher and just when it seemed like it was about to fall back to the ground, the slab that was Harry Potter went supersonic.
+It went higher and higher and just when it seemed like it was about to fall back to the ground, the slab that was Harry Potter went supersonic, defying the pull of gravity.
 A few seconds later a booming sound almost burst every ear drum in the vicinity.

 Harry Potter was lost to the world forever.